On the parton picture of Froissart asymptotic behavior: 2. Froissart type behavior in 2+1 dimensional gauge theory

 \nfn{2}

 It is instructive to consider the \F type asymptotic behavior of cross-sections in $(2+1_{\bot})D$ because here we have only one transverse direction and the analysis is much simpler.
-Also Yang-Mills (YM) theory in 3 dimensions is soft, and the corresponding BFKL like pomeron is the supercritical regge pole \cite{BFKL3}. ~Therefore one can expect that by the same mechanism as in 4D YM we come to the Froissart-type behavior.
-In $(2+1_{\bot})D$ the Froissart behavior has the form $\sigma_{tot} (E) \sim (1/m)\ln E/m$.
+Moreover,~ the QCD theory in 3 space-time dimensions is soft, and the corresponding BFKL like pomeron is the supercritical regge pole \cite{BFKL3}. ~Therefore one can expect that here we come to the Froissart-type behavior